Free FDLE Warrant Search

 Do hospitals run your name for warrants?

-Hospitals do not necessarily run your name for a warrant, but if the hospital finds out that you have an outstanding warrant, they might report that information to law enforcement.
+Hospitals do not necessarily run your name for a warrant, but if the hospital finds out you have an outstanding warrant, it is possible they might report that information to law enforcement.

 Can a warrant be recalled?